Wellspring Women’s Center is a haven – its dining room painted a rosy pink, peace-bringing paper cranes suspended from its ceiling.

 “I had the privilege in working with some of the women to be invited to attend the birth of their babies,” Sister Catherine said.
 “That was a profound gift to be able to be present as a baby comes out, and for them, it was also a feeling of security – that they had someone that they knew with them in case something went wrong.’”

 At the Children’s Corner, a preschool learning environment, children from two to eight interact with each other and volunteers.
-As a result, kids have grown up with a larger sense of purpose and insight into their own potential.
+As a result, the children of Wellspring have grown up in community.
 At the same time, their mothers get a break from parenting and indulge in a supportive network of other women.

 “It’s a beautiful thing because there is a sense of family here,” said Brianna, a guest.
 “A lot of people don’t have family.
 My son, Masaias, for instance, doesn’t have direct aunties or uncles in his life, but, here he has aunties and grandmas.
 If it wasn’t for this place, he wouldn’t have the village that it takes to raise a child.”